Dr. Heidegger's Experiment: Plot

-He shows them a withered rose that he claims is fifty-five years old, from his deceased fiancé Sylvia Ward (prior to their wedding, Sylvia had contracted a slight disorder; Heidegger had given her one of her experimental prescriptions, which killed her on her bridal evening).
+He shows them a withered rose that he claims is fifty-five years old, from his deceased fiancée Sylvia Ward (prior to their wedding, Sylvia had contracted a slight disorder; Heidegger had given her one of her experimental prescriptions, which killed her on her bridal evening).
 He then displays a vase, a gift from an acquaintance, that contains a generous quantity of sparkling water.
 Heidegger explains that this bewitching water is from the legendary Fountain of Youth, near Lake Macaco (now known as Lake Okeechobee, in Florida).
 The water wondrously causes the old rose to bloom again when it is dropped into it.

 Dr. Heidegger's friends become cautiously intrigued.
 They wish to taste the water, hoping it will restore their youth and give them an opportunity to live life again, free from the mistakes they made when they were young.
 As Heidegger watches, they anxiously drink the water.
 Their youth restored, they begin acting as fatuously as they did in their prime.
 Soon, the three men of the group begin competing for the attention of the now-youthful and beautiful widow.
 While experiencing their newfound youth, however, a tall ominous mirror in the study reflects an image of the four guests as still being elderly and feeble.
 The vase is accidentally smashed as the men fight over the widow, and its miraculous water is lost.

 As Heidegger protests against the four, the rose begins fading, restored back to its ‘dry and fragile’ state.
-To the four guests’ horror, they return to their old self.
+To the four guests’ horror, they return to their old selves.

 Heidegger realises that giving the four a second chance to live their youth once again, has brought them back to their flaws, further stating that “… for if the fountain gushed at (his) very doorstep, (he) would not stoop to bathe (his) lips in it.”

-To obtain more of the enchanted water, the four guests contemplate on travelling to, and head for Florida, to find the Fountain of Youth.
+To obtain more of the enchanted water, the four guests arrange to travel to Florida to find the Fountain of Youth.